peter-kutak/patb-opio/README.md

 The commands **readall, readallx** and **leds** are always done using _low level_ access.
 The **exports** command is always done with _high level_ commands.

 Be careful about making changed with the **-d** option.
-Some linux gpio drivers will direction and value, so changes you make with the **-d** option may not be reflected in the export folder.
+Some linux gpio drivers will cache the direction and value, so changes you make with the **-d** option may not be reflected in the export folder.

 # EXAMPLES